senlin/classic-editor-addon/README.md

 ###### tested up to WordPress 4.9.7
 ###### Authors: [Pieter Bos](https://github.com/senlin) &amp; [Greg Schoppe](https://github.com/gschoppe)

-The Classic Editor plugin doesn't remove Gutenberg by default.
-This free addon changes that and then some.
+This free "Classic Editor Addon" plugin changes the default behaviour of the "Classic Editor" plugin; and then some.

 ## Description

 > GDPR-compliant: does not collect any user data

-The Classic Editor plugin doesn't remove Gutenberg by default.
+The "Classic Editor" plugin doesn't remove Gutenberg by default.
 With this free addon we set the option that controls this from no-replace to replace, so no additional action is needed anymore.
-This is what the Classic Editor should have done out of the box, what else is the point of using the plugin in the first place?
+This is what the Classic Editor should have done out of the box.

-In addition to this most basic requirement, the Classic Editor Addon removes the Settings link from the main Plugins page and removes the plugin's Settings from the Settings > Writing screen.
+In addition to this most basic requirement, the "Classic Editor Addon" removes the Settings link from the main Plugins page and removes the plugin's Settings from the Settings > Writing screen.
+Also the drop down buttons Gutenberg adds to the post type screens is replaced with the regular "Add New" button.

 Last but not least the Classic Editor Addon suppresses the Nag screen that is slated to arrive in the Dashboard with WP version 4.9.8.

 The free Classic Editor Addon plugin is targeted at everyone who is not yet ready for Gutenberg and/or who does not want to bother clients with Gutenberg.
 Install it now on sites and by the time WP 4.9.8 and eventually 5.0 are released, the UX remains the same as you are used to!

 We support this plugin exclusively through [Github](https://github.com/senlin/classic-editor-addon/issues).
-Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
+Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue here.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.

 Thanks for your understanding and cooperation.